hackedpassword/Nextgen-Maps/README.md

 q.
 Is this map accurate?

 a.
-It's quite accurate, however I still find the occasional trivial nuance inaccuracy that unless you're die-hard, it's just mapmaker nitpicking.
-Also to maintain gameplay, and due to 4:1 detail, there's clever fudging of certain areas, like the glass sword mountain range.
+Yes!
+It's quite accurate.
+To maintain gameplay, and due to 4:1 detail, there's clever fudging of certain areas, like the glass sword mountain range.

 ## Updates:

-1.2: Swapped city/spiritual site for shrine/manufactury; Moved Buccaneer's Den east to it's proper location.
+1.2: Swapped city/spiritual site for shrine/manufactury; Moved Buccaneer's Den east to its proper location.

 ---